 What are sugar alcohols?

 Sugar alcohols are carbohydrates found in plant products.
 In order to use sugar alcohols as a sweetener, they are altered in a laboratory environment to make them usable in sugar-free and reduced-sugar foods.
 They are usually 25-100% as sweet as sugar and they provide 1.5 – 3 calories/gram when compared to sugar (which provides 4 calories/gram).
 Sugar alcohols can cause gas and loose stools since they are not completely digested by the body.
-Therefore, foods that contain sugar alcohols include the label “excess consumption may have a laxative effect.”
-It is also important to note that sugar alcohols, despite their low calorie count, are still carbohydrates so can still have a small impact on blood sugar levels.
+Therefore, foods that contain sugar alcohols sometimes include the label “excess consumption may have a laxative effect.”
+It is also important to note that sugar alcohols, despite their low calorie count, are still carbohydrates so can still have an impact on blood sugar levels.

-Sugar alcohols are used in anything from candy to gum to bakery goods and ice cream.
+Sugar alcohols are used in anything from sugar-free candy and gum to low-calorie baked goods and ice cream.

 Examples of sugar alcohols include: